RRFdev/PaleoDelights/README.md

 # Paleo Delights

-This is a sample app primarily demonstrating the use of Firebase's features.
+This is a demo primarily demonstrating the use of Firebase's features.
 This app is meant to be used together with Paleo Delights Rider which I shall be developing later.

+Paleo Delights is a fictional paleo meals home delivery service based in the city of Kuantan in Malaysia.
 Menu items are mostly taken from PaleoHacks website.

 ## Stacks / templates used: